polyfy/polylith/readme.md

 which is the recommended way of structuring the code in Polylith.
 Here we put all our implementing code in one single namespace, but as the codebase grows, more namespaces can be added to the component when needed.
+The implementing `core` namespace can be renamed to something else, but here we choose to keep it as it is.

 ## Interface